FIRST LOOK | TEARDOWN

 The Full Speed Ahead Afterburner crankset weights 670grams for a set of 175mm crankarms, 32t chainring, spindle, and hardware.
 I'm not a weight weenie but I still think that's impressive between their initial performance and a very reasonable 130 USD wallet whomping including the chainring*.

-Also on the impressive list, thanks to their forged shape they are as stiff as any alloy crank I've ridden despite being made out of 6061 aluminum.
+Also on the impressive list, thanks to their forged shape they are as stiff as any alloy crank I've ridden thanks to the 7050 aluminum forgings.
 I've been spending a lot of hours lately riding a Race Face Atlas Cinch crank so I think that's a solid comparison.

 *BB is additional.